At least 11 Palestinians killed after Israel hits tent camp in Rafah

 Nicaragua drags Germany to ICJ for ‘facilitating Israel’s genocide’ in Gaza

-The ministry said Abdel Fattah Abu Marhi, the head of the paramedic unit at the hospital, was killed.
+The ministry said Abdel Fattah Abu Marhi, the head of the paramedic unit at the hospital, was killed, and that children were among the injured.

 “A tent filled with displaced evacuees in the area, including an entire family, has been directly hit by a drone strike,” said Al Jazeera’s Hani Mahmoud, reporting from Rafah.